mattmuroya/chip-8-interpreter/README.md

 # CHIP-8 Interpreter

 [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is a virtual machine/fantasy game
-console originally developed by Joseph Weisbecker in 1977 for the COSMAC VIP microcomputer.
+console originally developed by Joseph Weisbecker for the COSMAC VIP microcomputer in 1977.

 ![Pong 2 for CHIP-8 by David Winter, 1997](assets/pong-2-david-winter-1997.png)